 Lea rning Outcome - The learner will: Asses ssment Criterion - The learner can: resource requirements should be planned.
 5.3 Explain why there is a need to plan the use of resources.
 5.4 Explain methods and procedures that can ensure sufficient resources are obtained.
-6 Organise and control the site and resources so that conditions are safe, the site is tidy and creates a favourable image of the organisation, its products, its services and the project.
-6.1 Implement and coordinate working areas, activities and resources against project requirements that allows sites to be safe and tidy. its services and the project.
+6 Organise and control the site and resources so that conditions are safe, the site is tidy and creates a favourable image of the organisation, its products, 6.1 Implement and coordinate working areas, activities and resources against project requirements that allows sites to be safe and tidy. its services and the project.
 6.2 Coordinate and improve site operations to project a positive image of projects and relevant organisations.
 6.3 Describe ways of organising and controlling the site and resources so that the following conditions are met: - the site is safe - the site is tidy a favourable image of the organisation is created a favourable image of the products in use and being produced is created a favourable image of the services being provided is created.
 6.4 Explain why there is a need to organise and control the site and resources.
-7 Develop contingency plans to meet special requirements to minimise disruption to those likely to be affected by the works programme 7.1 Identify any special requirements that may affect the works programme or surrounding areas on relevant projects.
+7 Develop contingency plans to meet special requirements to minimise disruption to those likely to be affected by the works programme.
+7.1 Identify any special requirements that may affect the works programme or surrounding areas on relevant projects. by the works programme.

+will minimise disruption to those affected by the work programme.

+7.3 Delegate tasks to other team members to

-- by the works programme. - 7.2 Implement plans, based on the results of special contingency identification, that will minimise disruption to those affected by the work programme. - 7.3 Delegate tasks to other team members to implement the developed contingency plans.
+7.3 Delegate tasks to other team members to implement the developed contingency plans.

+Implement plans, based on the results of special contingency identification, that